HL7/fhir-patient-correction/input/pagecontent/examples.md

 |Note that use case 6 would also include the ability for dialog (status, clarifications) as in the other use cases.
 This is left out of this description for simplicity.|
 {:.grid .bg-info}

-1. A patient reviews the records received from a provider (most likely this review is of the electronic health information accessed on their personal health record application).
-1. The patient determines that it contains one or more errors or discrepancies.
-1. The patient enters a correction request using their application.
-1. The application (CorrectionRequester) sends the correction request to the appropriate provider system (RequestFulfiller) and gets an acknowledgement that the request has been received.
+Sam reviews his records received from his provider on their PHR portal and determines that it contains errors or discrepancies.
+He enters a correction request through the portal.
+The PHR sends the correction request to the provider system and gets an acknowledgement that the request has been received.

-1. The provider (most likely a medical records professional but possibly a clinician) reviews the request on the provider system (EHR).
-1. **Portions of the request are accepted** and portions are denied.
+The provider reviews the request on the provider system (EHR). **Portions of the request are accepted** and portions are denied.
 The request is therefore partially accepted.
-1. The patient is notified of partial acceptance and how to disagree with the denied portion.
-1. The portion of the request accepted is corrected in the chart and the correction request is marked complete.
+Sam is notified of partial acceptance and how to disagree with the denied portion.
+While the portion of the request that is accepted is corrected in the chart and the correction request is marked complete.
 <figure>
 {%include use-case-6.svg%}
 <figcaption>Use Case 6 flow</figcaption>
 </figure>

 Each event below includes links to example [Patient Correction Bundle](StructureDefinition-patient-correction-bundle.html), [Patient Correction Communication](StructureDefinition-patient-correction-communication.html), or [Patient Correction Task](StructureDefinition-patient-correction-task.html) resources.